 Thinking about starting a business or investing in Fort Collins, CO?
 Here are the top five reasons why you should do it.

-- Stability.
-As noted in the first part of this article, Fort Collins is a definite rising star you can bet on.
+Stability.
+Fort Collins is a definite rising star you can bet on.
 The region’s local government is a big part of this success.
 Instead of “politicizing” solutions to innovate the business landscape of the region, the continuity of plans (even after a mayoral term ends) is safe and secure.
 There are already big names invested in the region, including IBM.